 The authorised officer who certifies your documents must:

-- print their business address and contact number (these contact details are optional for a Justice of the Peace)
+- print their business address and contact number (optional for a Justice of the Peace)

-- affix the official stamp or seal of the authorised officer’s organisation, where applicable, on the copy (if the organisation has such a stamp).
+- affix the official stamp or seal of the authorised officer’s organisation on the copy (if the organisation has such a stamp).

-In addition, a Justice of the Peace (JP) is required to print:
+In addition, a Justice of the Peace (JP) must also print:

 - their registration number

-- the state in which they are registered as a JP.
+- the state or territory in which they are registered as a JP.